NFL+: History

-The NFL previously maintained an exclusive mobile streaming rights package with Verizon Communications, as part of its official wireless carrier sponsorship of the league; streaming of in-market and nationally-televised games on smartphones was exclusive to the Verizon-operated "NFL Mobile" service, which was only available as a paid add-on for Verizon Wireless subscribers.
+The NFL previously maintained an exclusive mobile streaming rights package with Verizon Communications, as part of its official wireless carrier sponsorship of the league; streaming of in-market and nationally televised games on smartphones was exclusive to the Verizon-operated "NFL Mobile" service, which was only available as a paid add-on for Verizon Wireless subscribers.
 This exclusivity deal prohibited the NFL's television partners from streaming their telecasts on smartphones, thus network-run TV Everywhere streams could only be viewed on PCs and tablet computers.
 Under a five-year extension of the agreement beginning in the 2017–18 NFL playoffs and 2018 NFL season, Verizon waived this exclusivity to take advantage of its acquisition of Yahoo!; mobile in-market streams, as well as other NFL-related digital content, was made available via Yahoo!
 Sports, while NFL broadcasters were authorized to stream games via their platforms on all device classes.

 In May 2022, it was reported that with the expiration of the NFL's agreement with Verizon (which had divested AOL and Yahoo! to Apollo Global Management in 2021), its teams had approved a proposal to paywall mobile in-market streams behind a new "NFL Plus" service.
-NFL+ was officially announced on July 25, 2022, succeeding Game Pass in the United States.
-The service will be offered in two tiers, with the basic service offering in-market streaming on mobile devices, streaming of radio broadcasts and most preseason games, as well as library content from NFL Films and NFL Network.
-The premium tier of NFL+ will add game replays.
+NFL+ was officially announced on July 25, 2022, succeeding the U.S. version of Game Pass.
+The service was split into two tiers of the service, with the basic service offering in-market streaming on mobile devices, streaming of radio broadcasts and most preseason games, as well as library content from NFL Films and NFL Network.
+The on-demand replays of games then became available on the premium tier of NFL+.

-NFL Game Pass International
+In 2023, live access of NFL Network and NFL RedZone was added to the basic and premium tiers of NFL+, respectively.
+DAZN also signed a ten-year agreement to distribute the NFL Game Pass International service, either as a standalone subscription or as an add-on to an existing DAZN package.
+In addition to offering live and on-demand replays of games, and live access to NFL Network and NFL RedZone, the international version also offers other NFL and DAZN related programming.

-Outside the United States, NFL+ is branded as NFL Game Pass International.
-The service offers 230+ games live and on demand, as well as live access to NFL RedZone and NFL Network.
-Beginning in 2023, the service is offered through DAZN, as either a standalone subscription or an add-on to an existing DAZN package.
+In 2024, DAZN launched NFL Travel Pass, a weekly subscription allowing Americans traveling abroad to stream games, who would otherwise be geo-blocked from accessing NFL+ outside the United States and would have to pay full price for a regular monthly or annual NFL Game Pass International subscription.